FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 ![image](https://user-images.githubusercontent.com/20778137/214837850-beedc2ec-c26a-42fb-a3f0-0d952e9e342a.png)
 Picture source: https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html

-#### Task 4
+#### Task 4 Make a node that talks!
-To speak, a node needs a special type of function called `publisher`.
+To speak, a node needs a special type of function called `publisher`..
-To listen, a node needs a special type of function called `subscriber`.
- Let's populate our empty class with a simple publisher and subscriber pair!

-In your workspace, create two files (hri_publisher.py, and hri_subscriber.py) in the following folder (mobilehri_ws/src/my_package/my_package/).
+In your workspace, create a file and name it `hri_publisher.py` in the following folder (mobilehri_ws/src/my_package/my_package/).
 You can create files using the code editor, which is similar to the VSCode interface.
 Your file structure should look like this now.
 ```
 mobilehri_ws/
     src/